smotastic/vue-clean-architecture/README.md

 ## Domain

-The inner containing all services to handle business logic, and business rules.
+The inner layer containing all services to handle business logic, and business rules.

 The layer in itself is seperated into **model**, **ports** and **usecases**.